pauarge/Document-Downloader/README.md

 You need [Beautiful Soup 4](http://www.crummy.com/software/BeautifulSoup/) to run it.
 The other packages we are using are bundled by default with any Python instalation.

-If you don't use a package manager for Python, I highly recommend [PIP](https://pip.pypa.io/en/latest/quickstart.html) (and [VirtualEnv](https://virtualenv.pypa.io/en/latest/)).
+If you don't use a package manager for Python (though it's not required), I highly recommend [PIP](https://pip.pypa.io/en/latest/quickstart.html) (and [VirtualEnv](https://virtualenv.pypa.io/en/latest/)).
 Then, installing BS4 it's really easy:

 `pip install beautifulsoup4`

 ##How it works

-First, you must make sure you have installed and enabled (if you are using a Virtualenv) the packages listed on the requirements.
+* Make sure you have installed and enabled (if you are using a Virtualenv) the packages listed on the requirements. ([How to create and activate a Virtualenv?](http://docs.python-guide.org/en/latest/dev/virtualenvs/))
+* Open your terminal (or cmd on Windows) and navigate to the directory where you cloned the repository (typically using `cd`).
+* Run the script using `python document-downloader.py`.
+The following arguments apply:
+	* **Outpath** *(-o, --outpath)*: Where you wanna output the files.
+If not specified, it will output by default on `out/`.
+	* **URL** *(-u, --url)*: URL where you want to download the files from.
+If not specified, it will be propmted during the script execution.
+	* **Filetype** *(-f, --filetype)*: The type of file you want to download.
+If not specified, it will be propmted during the script execution.

+###Examples: